 The New Masters of The Two Seas

-The journey to refurbish the Egyptian Naval Forces started in January 2017 by the historical decision to split the navy into two fleets: north and south.
-The north fleet operations cover the Mediterranean region with the purpose to secure Egypt’s northern and western strategic fronts.
-The south fleet is focused at the Suez Canal and the Red Sea region, and is responsible for securing the eastern and southern fronts.
+The journey to refurbish the Egyptian Naval Forces started in January 2017 with the historical decision to split the navy into two fleets: north and south.
+The north fleet operations cover the Mediterranean region to secure Egypt’s northern and western strategic fronts.
+The south fleet is focused on the Suez Canal and the Red Sea region and is responsible for securing the eastern and southern fronts.
 The split of the fleets dramatically improved the performance and flexibility of the several commands of the naval forces and inspired a whole new perspective for armament strategy based on the nature of operations assigned to each fleet, which is defined by the geopolitical context of the operation zone.

 On the other hand, the south fleet is mostly concerned with deterring the infinite security threats coming from the political mess in Yemen and the Horn of Africa region, where terrorist organizations and Iran-sponsored militia are constantly harassing ships and blocking vital maritime passages.
 In that sense, the Egyptian Navy’s south fleet is playing a crucial role in securing a smooth flow of international trade between Asia, Africa, and Europe via the Red Sea and the Suez Canal.